 Eat out at markets

 Just like shopping, London is an incredible place for eating out too.
 There are 70 restaurants with Michelin star restaurants, but they’re probably a little out of the reach of your average budget traveler.
 Instead, it’s a good idea to search out variety.
 Several markets serve food from across the world – one of the best can be found on a Sunday in Brick Lane.
 With food from all corners of the globe, you can sample Japanese gyoza, African curries, and South American Arepas, while still having change from a £10 note!
 And we can’t mention markets without a journey to Camden – it’s the biggest market in town and it’s open every day.
+Yup, that’s right, you don’t have to visit London for Christmas to see picturesque street markets.
 As well as delicious street food, you can get lots of other goods at reduced prices!

 Hunt for budget accommodation